What Does FCW System Failed Mean And How Do You Fix It?

 Sensor

-The error message “FCW System Failed” means that the Frontal Collision Warning system isn’t working.
-That much is clear.
+The error message “FCW System Failed” means that the Frontal Collision Warning system isn’t operating.
+That much is apparent.

 But which portion?